sooriyaarachchi/pybites.github.io-src/content/pytest-book.md

 Tags: pytest, testing, books, tox, Jenkins, fixtures, unittest, q&a
 Slug: pytest-book
 Authors: Bob
-Summary: Review of [Brian Okken](https://twitter.com/brianokken)'s new [Pytest book](http://www.amazon.com/dp/1680502409/?tag=pyb0f-20).
+Summary: Review of [Brian Okken](https://twitter.com/brianokken)'s new [pytest book](http://www.amazon.com/dp/1680502409/?tag=pyb0f-20).
 cover: images/featured/pb-article.png

-Review of [Brian Okken](https://twitter.com/brianokken)'s new [Pytest book](http://www.amazon.com/dp/1680502409/?tag=pyb0f-20).
+Review of [Brian Okken](https://twitter.com/brianokken)'s new [pytest book](http://www.amazon.com/dp/1680502409/?tag=pyb0f-20).

-## Nice, a book about Pytest
+## Nice, a book about pytest

-Writing reliable software requires testing and Pytest is a great aid in being more productive at it.
+Writing reliable software requires testing and pytest is a great aid in being more productive at it.

 Brian did a great job exploring this awesome framework.
 Getting started was easy, yet I was amazed at all the powerful features the framework has to offer like fixtures, a robust plugin system and a large amount of configuration options.